crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Get filter summaries

-Obtain a summary of the state of all filters currently on the device.
+Obtain a summary of the state of all filters currently on the device and selected metadata about synchronization, memory usage and protocol.

 #### Get filter summaries packet